cloggo/tangd/README.md

 * this is equivalent to the original tang command tangd-keygen
 * only whitelisted ip addresses are allowed to access this API
 * the default whitelisted ip addresses are [::1 127.0.0.1]
-* additional whitelisting of ip addresses can be specified by environment variable or command line switch
+* additional whitelisting of ip addresses can be specified in the environment variable or command line switch

 ```sh
 curl -X POST http://localhost/keys/rotate -d "{}"